OT / Operational Technology Security – What Is It ?

 An OT cyber security strategy should focus on protecting the most important assets whilst ensuring that operations can continue in a safe and continuous way.

-A Multi Layer Cyber Security Approach
+A Multi Layer Cyber Approach for OT (Operational Technology) Security

 Gartner defines OT security as “practises and technologies used to (a) protect people, assets and information, (b) monitor and/or control physical devices, processes and events, and (c) initiate state changes to enterprise OT systems.